XanderVertegaal/cordova-plugin-stepcounter/README.md

     var failure = function() {
         alert("Error calling CordovaStepCounter Plugin");
     }

+    // Only once request permission returns true you can start the stepcounter stepcounter.requestPermission(success, failure);

     // Start the step counter
     // startingOffset will be added to the total steps counted in this session.